openpreserve/jpylyzer/_posts/2015-12-03-Release-of-jpylyzer-1-15-1.md

 Memory errors aside, the processing of large files like the above is also quite a bit faster than in earlier releases, and it is less prone to freezing other processes that are running on your machine.

+### Bug fixes

 This release also fixes a number of minor bugs, most notably:

 * A [Python runtime error](https://github.com/openpreserve/jpylyzer/pull/72) that would occur for some corrupted JP2s (patch again by Stefan Weil).

 * Under Python 3, the validation test *locHasNullTerminator* [would erroneously fail](https://github.com/openpreserve/jpylyzer/issues/76) for JP2s with an URL  Box.

+### 64-bit Windows binaries

+Finally, for Windows we have now created 64 bit binaries (previously only 32-bit binaries were available).